Guests at Winter Residency 2025 / 2026

 03.11 - 07.12

 Igor Trepeshchenok (b.
 1984, Riga, Latvia) is a photographer based in Hamburg, Germany.
-He studied photography at Falmouth University in England.
+He studied photography at Falmouth University, England.

-On Velferden Trepeshchenok will walk in the mining area and document a terrain that carries memories of extraction, while gradually becoming something new.
-Through slow observation with photography and video, he will examine how these places acquire new meanings in the transition between their industrial past and an uncertain future.
+At Velferden, Trepeshchenok will wander the mining landscape, documenting terrain that holds the memory of extraction while slowly becoming something new.
+Through slow observation with photography and video, he will explore how these spaces accumulate new meanings as they transition between their industrial past and uncertain future.

 Ingvild Melberg Eikeland